steveklabnik/blog/posts/2013-10-01-new-beginnings.md

 Things I want out of life:

 1. Travel.
 I still like doing this.
+I just don't want to do it *constantly*.
 2. Related: some degree of location independence.
 I'll only accept positions that require me to be in a seat that's in San Fransisco and New York City.
 Remote would be even better.
 Probably.